COVID-19 update: Orion area cases by ZIP code

-According to Oakland County government, there have been 44 new cases (up nine overall from last week) of COVID-19 in the Orion area in the past 30 days, as of Sunday afternoon.
+According to Oakland County government, there have been 60 new cases (up 16 overall from last week) of COVID-19 in the Orion area in the past 30 days, as of Monday afternoon.

-There were five new cases (down nine from last week) in the 48359 ZIP code, two new cases (down ten from last week) in the 48360 ZIP code and eight new cases (down one from last week) in the 48362 area.
+There were seven new cases (up two from last week) in the 48359 ZIP code, three new cases (up three from last week) in the 48360 ZIP code and 14 new cases (up six from last week) in the 48362 area.

 Total numbers by ZIP code: